 Screen, consent, and schedule participants via phone and in-person as research protocols dictate.

 Administer 3-4 behavioral assessments per week to parent-child dyads, overseeing set-up, coding, and data entry in a timely manner.

 Maintain protocol-related records and documentation using REDCap database.

 Administrative tasks such as organizing and managing subject databases, tracking and ordering supplies, working with the IRB to oversee compliance of research protocol.

-Bachelors in Psychology, Social Work or related field with 1-2 years of experience preferred
+Bachelor's degree in Psychology, Social Work or related field.

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.

 Washington University in St. Louis, a medium-sized, independent university, is dedicated to challenging its faculty and students alike to seek new knowledge and greater understanding of an ever-changing, multicultural world.
 The University offers more than 90 programs and almost 1,500 courses leading to bachelor's, master's and doctoral degrees in a broad spectrum of traditional and interdisciplinary fields, with additional opportunities for minor concentrations and individualized programs.
 The faculty is composed of scholars, scientists, artists and members of the learned professions.
 They serve society by teaching; by adding to the store of human art, creativity, understanding, and wisdom; and by providing direct services, such as health care.